guandailu/SnakeHiC/README.md

 ## Results
 All generated results will be put in corresponding directories.
-I have ordered directories with numbers.